Doping-induced nematic and stripe orders within the charge density wave state of TiSe$_2$: Introduction

-The spontaneous breaking of threefold symmetry in the CDW Bragg peaks, once other artifacts such as tip anisotropy have been discarded~\cite{Silva13}, reflects a spontaneous electronic nematic order, as observed with STM for example in Kagome superconductors~\cite{Jiang21,LiNematic2022,Nie22} or twisted heterostructures~\cite{Jiang19,RubioVerdu22}.
-An inversion preserving nematic order is inconsistent with the chiral CDW proposal, and suggests an alternative explanation of the origin of $C_3$ symmetry breaking may exist.
-In this work, we offer a simple explanation that invokes only the standard $L_1^-$ order parameter.
-We show that electron doping of the charge density wave state of TiSe$_2$ drives further electronic instabilities to $C_3$-breaking states, first in the form nematic $2Q/3Q$ CDW states consistent with Refs.~\cite{ILS10,Ishioka11,Iavarone12}, and then as a $1Q$ stripe CDW at further doping.
-Actual samples of TiSe$_2$ are often doped to different degrees and only recently stoichiometric samples were achieved~\cite{Campbell19,WBK19,Knowles20}, which we believe explains the variability of symmetries observed.
-Our theory pertains to the low-doping case only, $x < 0.06 \mathrm{e/f.u.}$, as higher levels of doping are known to first render the CDW incommensurate~\cite{KogarICDW,Yan17} and then give rise to superconductivity~\cite{Morosan06,LOL15} as predicted theoretically~\cite{Wei17,guster_first_2018,chen_reproduction_2018,Pereira19,Novko22}.
+{Furthermore, we propose that the experimental variability may originate from the doping dependence of CDW state.
+Constructing a microscopic model, we show that electron doping of the CDW indeed drives further electronic instabilities to $C_3$-breaking CDW states, first in the form of the proposed nematic $3Q$ CDW state and then as a $1Q$ stripe CDW at larger doping (see Fig.~\ref{FigPhonons}(a)).} {Experimentally, it is known that the conduction band in TiSe$_2$ is often occupied by a small electron density, and achieving fully compensated, stoichiometric samples requires a careful growth method only described recently ~\cite{Campbell19,WBK19,Knowles20}.
+Control of the doping level is therefore key to addressing the variability of symmetries observed.
+Our theory makes testable predictions for the doping dependence of symmetry breaking pattern, and can thus help discern whether invoking new order parameters is required to explain experiments.
+Our theory pertains to the low-doping case only, $x \lesssim 0.06$ electrons per formula unit (e/f.u.), as higher levels of doping are known to first render the CDW incommensurate~\cite{KogarICDW,Yan17} and then give rise to superconductivity~\cite{Morosan06,LOL15} as predicted theoretically~\cite{Wei17,guster_first_2018,chen_reproduction_2018,Pereira19,Novko22}.}